top of page

 2023: Gathering by Asianish curated by Cecile Chong and Sophia Ma, Five Myles, Brooklyn, NY.

-2022: 100 YEARS OF HARLEM curated by Omo Misha, Christie's x City College of New York.
+2022: 100 years of Harlem, curated by Omo Misha, Christie's x City College of New York.

 2022: Art that Bears Witness curated by Juanita Lanzo.
 Bethany Arts Community, Ossining, NY.